eoinkelly/notes/rails/raw-sql/index.md

 ### Appendix: Avoiding excessive memory usage with a CURSOR

+Using a CURSOR to get the results of a query in pages lets us control Ruby memory usage at the cost of making more requests to the DB.

+Aside: CURSOR is not suitable for rails pagination because it requires holding state open on the DB which isn't something you want between requests.
+A CURSOR is a way to "give me all the results for this query now but give them to me in batches"

 You might not need a SQL cursor.
-Use the [ActiveRecord batches API](https://api.rubyonrails.org/v7.0.3/classes/ActiveRecord/Batches.html) if it'll do the job.
-It's a bit more limited but a lot less faff.
+The [ActiveRecord batches API](https://api.rubyonrails.org/v7.0.3/classes/ActiveRecord/Batches.html) is a better choice if it'll do the job.

-    I think the best way would be to create a cursor in your raw SQL and use it to get rows if that's possible can you do that, would you need a prepared statement because exec_params will only run one statement at a time?
-    TODO: try to do this and see if it's practical
+The limitations of the Batches API are:

+* You cannot specify the order, it will be ordered by the primary key (usually id)
+* The primary key must be numeric (uuid primary keys will not work with Batches API)
+* The query is rerun for each chunk (1000 rows), starting at the next id sequence.
+This _can_ be a problem if your query is slow.
+With a SQL CURSOR the query is run only once.

+Options for using a cursor

+1. Use https://github.com/afair/postgresql_cursor (:warning: this doesn't look super maintained)
+2. Implement it yourself with raw SQL

+We are going to discuss the second option here.

+>**info** Aside: https://github.com/xing/rails_cursor_pagination does not use SQL cursors so isn't suitable for this use-case

-#### PostgreSQL Cursors
+#### Background: PostgreSQL SQL-level Cursors

 * DECLARE
     * https://www.postgresql.org/docs/current/sql-declare.html